- 1 Hour Loan

-For items that are not checked out and cannot be found on the shelf, a missing form can be requested and filled out at the Circulation Desk of the John C. Hitt Library or the service desk of the Curriculum Materials Center (CMC) or the the Rosen Library.
+For items that are not checked out and cannot be found on the shelf, the item can be reported missing at the Circulation Desk of the John C. Hitt Library or the service desk of the Curriculum Materials Center (CMC), the Downtown Campus Library, or the Rosen Library.
 Library Staff will then conduct a thorough search for the requested item over a period of several weeks.
 When an item becomes available for pick up, you will be notified via email and the item will be held for one week from the date of notification.

 Holds & Recalls